Ever felt that CHILL down your spine when you see your baby approaching an open window, stairs or unprotected balustrades?

 - Cords and chains should be secured on a child safety cleat when near cots or beds.

-- Keep aware when children are around vertical blinds with bottom chains.
+- Be vigilant when children are around vertical blinds with bottom chains.

 STAIRS, BANISTERS AND BALUSTRADES